futel/twilio-sip-server/README-client.md

     0111 followed by 2-9 followed by 9 digits (NANPA international ie 01 then E.164 with US country code)
     #

-Note that "[2-9]xxxxxxxxx" is allowing shorter sequences including 911 - the sequece length is apparently not enforced and a subsequence is accepted.
+Note that "[2-9]xxxxxxxxx" is allowing shorter sequences including 911 - the sequence length is apparently not enforced and a subsequence is accepted.